interuss/dss/introduction_to_repository.md

 ### Monitoring toolset

 The `monitoring` directory contains a set of folders containing different test suites to test different capabilities of the DSS during development and production use.

+### Running tools locally

+When running tools in the monitoring toolset for local debugging outside of Docker, the [monitoring](https://github.com/interuss/dss/tree/master/monitoring) top-level folder must be added to your `PYTHONPATH`.

 #### Prober